Join us at a Street Sweep cleanup near you, or host your own Street Sweep to keep your community, and our waterways trash-free!

 SAFE SUMMER SEASON EVENTS

-Get behind the wheel and take part in our interactive distracted‑driving simulators, record your own road-safety PSA's at our pledge stations, snap some sweet selfies in the photobooth's, and score some merch - all summer long!
+Thank you to all the incredible young people and volunteers who took part in our interactive distracted‑driving activations, recorded their own road-safety PSA's at our pledge stations, and snapped some sweet selfies in our photobooth's.

 A person with curly, voluminous hair smiles warmly, exuding a sense of community and engagement.
 The background features vibrant colors, emphasizing a welcoming atmosphere for volunteer and civic engagement opportunities.